 Note: Public Act 09-2 de-funded the Local Bridge Program.
 New applications for State funds will not be accepted unless additional funding is appropriated for the Program.
-The following information is included for reference purposes only.
+The following information is included for reference purposes on currently active projects.